kloetzl/libdna/Readme.md

     meson compile
     meson install

-Contributor may also want to take a look at the `Makefile.Maintainer`.
+Contributors may also want to take a look at the `Makefile.Maintainer`.
 It contains handy shortcuts set up tests, benchmarks and other release related files.

 # How to use